Bischoff/terraform-provider-feilong/docs/README.md

 ### Introduction and Ecosystem

-The Terraform provider for Feilong enables to dynamically deploy guests on a s/390 system.
+The Terraform provider for Feilong enables to dynamically deploy guests on a s/390 system that runs z/VM operating system.
 It leverages [Feilong](https://openmainframeproject.org/projects/feilong/) connector, which is at the core of the [Cloud Infrastructure Center](https://www.ibm.com/products/cloud-infrastructure-center) of IBM.
 However, Feilong can be used alone, without a full CIC deployment.

-Feilong offers an HTTP REST API that manages z/VMs by transmitting requests to the more complex [Systems Management API](https://www.ibm.com/docs/en/zvm/7.2?topic=introduction-smapi-quick-start-guide), also known as SMAPI.
+Feilong offers an HTTP REST API that manages VMs by transmitting requests to the more complex [Systems Management API](https://www.ibm.com/docs/en/zvm/7.2?topic=introduction-smapi-quick-start-guide), also known as SMAPI.
 The [Go library for Feilong](https://github.com/Bischoff/feilong-client-go) allows to call that REST API in a simple manner from a Go program.
 The Terraform provider for Feilong relies on that library and is seen by the [Terraform](https://www.terraform.io/) automation tool as a plugin.

 Terraform relies on `main.tf` files for deploying VMs.
 The Feilong provider extends the syntax of those configuration files to take into account the specificities of z/VM.

-### Global Structure of the Configuration File

 A normal cycle of commands to use the `main.tf` file is:
 ```bash